David Howell, Baron Howell of Guildford: Political career

 From the election of May 2010 until the reshuffle of 2012, Lord Howell served as Minister of State in the Foreign Office in David Cameron's government, under William Hague as Foreign Secretary.
 From September 2012 to April 2013, he was personal adviser to the Foreign Secretary on Energy and Resource Security.
-Lord Howell has never lobbied on behalf of the IAEA or performed any role related to it at any time.
-He had nothing to do with the State Visit of the Chinese Chairman or with the deal to build a nuclear power station.
-He has, however, described the French/Chinese nuclear Hinkley Point C deal as 'one of the worst deals ever for the British consumer'.(FDI).

 In November 2012, Greenpeace released secret film of an interview with Lord Howell about the advantages of natural gas over wind power, in which he said that David Cameron "is not familiar with these issues, doesn't understand them", but that George Osborne, his son-in-law, "is of course getting this message and is putting pressure on".

 In May 2013, he was appointed president of the Energy Industries Council.
 In July 2013, he said, in a Lords' discussion on fracking, "there are large, uninhabited and desolate areas, certainly in parts of the north-east, where there is plenty of room for fracking, well away from anybody's residence, and where it could be conducted without any threat to the rural environment".
 There was much adverse reaction.